Skip to Main Content

 Tethered Cord Syndrome

-A tethered cord syndrome is a group of neurologic disorders that occur as a result of chronic traction on the spinal cord due to it’s being “tethered” or held by various structures.
+A tethered cord syndrome is a group of neurologic disorders that occur due to chronic traction on the spinal cord, due to it being “tethered” or held by various structures.

 Spinal Curve

-Spinal curvature is common and may involve curving of the spine to the right or left which is called Scoliosis.
-Another form is where one is abnormally bent forward which is called Kyphosis.
-There may also be rotational curving of the spine which is called Rotatory Scoliosis.
+Spinal curvature is common and may involve curving of the spine to the right or left, called scoliosis.
+Another form is where one is abnormally bent forward, which is called kyphosis.
+There may also be rotational curving of the spine, known as rotatory scoliosis.

 Hydrocephalus

-Hyrdocephalus is a medical condition characterized by an excessive buildup of cerebral spinal fluid in the brain.
-If left untreated the condition can become life threatening.
-This can occur with CM as it blocks the flow of cerebral spinal fluid which then backs up into the brain.
+Hydrocephalus is a medical condition characterized by an excessive buildup of cerebrospinal fluid in the brain.
+If left untreated, the condition can become life-threatening.
+This can occur with CM as it blocks cerebrospinal fluid flow, which then backs up into the brain.

 Syringomyelia

-This is a medical condition characterized by a fluid-filled cyst within the spinal cord.
-It is oftentimes called a Syrinx.
-If expanding, the Syrinx can damage the spinal cord and compromise the nerves, and transmitted information from the brain to the rest of the body.
+This medical condition is characterized by a fluid-filled cyst within the spinal cord known as a syrinx.
+If expanding, the syrinx can damage the spinal cord, compromise the nerves, and transmit information from the brain to the rest of the body.

 Treating Chiari Malformations and Associated Symptoms